28547939/vpncore/README.md

-These four container types are discussed in the following sections.
+The first three container types are discussed in the following sections.

 ### I. IPsec containers